 If you want to know more about longevity testing, check out Wilhelm Imaging Research.
 They’ve tested many different printer/paper combinations.

 The longevity of a print will come down to the printer and paper combination.

 For maximum longevity, look at the manual that comes with your printer.
 They will recommend the photo printing paper you should use alongside it.

-A very white paper can be a great material to print on, but be wary.
+A white paper can be a great material to print on, but be wary.
 Those whitening agents can change colour very fast.

 A few weeks is all it could take for the colour to shift to a yellow, creating a subtle change.
-If you want to be certain your image will look the same over time, go for paper without artificial brighteners.
+If you want to be certain your image will look the same over time, go for a paper without artificial brighteners.

 Some of these offer sample packs, allowing you to experiment with a few different types.

 Handmade or speciality papers can be fun.
 Be wary of papers that shed off a lot of dust, as these can block your printer from working correctly.

 It is much better to use paper that has been tested.
 You’ll know its longevity and durability.

 What Do You Need to Invest When You Print Your Photos?